"In addition to helping break down the food into nutrients, digestive enzymes support a number of other important functions in the body."

 - Drink one teaspoon of raw, unfiltered apple cider vinegar, in a small amount of water.
 Dilute it with some water before you eat.
 However, this should not be the first thing in the morning as it can really irritate your stomach lining.
 Unfiltered apple cider vinegar has many great health benefits including supporting digestive enzymes and overall digestive health.

-Enzymes support a healthy environment in the gut for good probiotics to thrive, which improves the body’s overall immune system, supports immune functioning.
+Enzymes support a healthy environment in the gut for good probiotics to thrive, which improves the body’s overall immune system, and supports proper immune function.
 They reduce food sensitivity and food allergies, improve the ability for your cells to produce energy, and reduce autoimmune responses through the body.

 We shared a number of digestion hacks to help improve your digestive health including eating in a nice, relaxed, quiet, well-lit space, avoiding eating when you’re angry or you have a flood of emotions, chewing your food at least 30 to 40 times before swallowing, staying hydrated, avoiding artificial sweeteners and carbonated drinks, and taking a teaspoon of raw, unfiltered apple cider vinegar with water before eating.

-Bonus tip: if you do want to drink water you do it 20 minutes before or 20 minutes after your entire meal.
-This is because when you drink water with meals, the water dilutes the digestive fluids and it throws off the digestive gut.
+Bonus tip: try to drink water 20 minutes before or 20 minutes after your entire meal.
+This is because when you drink water with meals, the water dilutes the digestive fluids and it throws off the gut.

 We hope these tips help improve your digestive health.
-We also recommend starting Dr. Nancy’s anti-inflammatory diet, which will help you learn to eat whole, natural, healthy foods that will reduce inflammation and improve your health.
-Tune in to our next video, as we talk about healthy alternatives to coffee!
+We also recommend starting Dr. Nancy’santi-inflammatory diet, which will help you learn to eat whole, natural, healthy foods that will reduce inflammation and improve your health.